- Last Updated: Monday, 24 February 2020 19:54

-The Olga E Harding New NZ Playwriting Award for new scripts is named after one of the founding members of New Zealand Theatre Federation who for many years was actively involved with the British Drama League – BDL and who, after the formation of NZTF became one of its Presidents.
+The Olga E Harding Playwriting Award; New NZ play is named after one of the founding members of New Zealand Theatre Federation (now Theatre New Zealand) who for many years was actively involved with the British Drama League – BDL and who, after the formation of NZTF, became one of its Presidents.

-Details of the 2019 Olga E Harding New NZ Playwriting Award
+Details of the 2020 Olga E Harding Playwriting Award, New NZ play are -

-Announcement of the winning entry will be made at this year’s TheatreFest National Final on 14/15 September in Wellington.
+- the winning entry will be announced at this year’s TheatreFest National Final in Christchurch on 5/6 September

 ADAM NZ PLAY AWARD

 Playmarket presents this award annually.
 Take this opportunity to have your play read by a panel of industry professionals.

 Prizes may include the following categories: Best Play, Best Play by a Māori Playwright, Best Play by a Pasifika Playwright, Best Play by a Woman Playwright.